 This ingredient is available OTC in shampoos like Nizoral Anti-Dandruff.

-Once the initial symptoms subside, some people are able to manage their seborrheic dermatitis by using ketoconazole shampoos just a week.
+Once the initial symptoms subside, some people are able to manage their seborrheic dermatitis by using ketoconazole shampoos just

 Ketoconazole is considered safe.
 Studies haven’t shown that it irritates the skin or causes other side effects.

 Coal tar suppresses fungus and decreases inflammation.
 This ingredient may even reduce sebum production.